 Bomb craters from the war 1964 – 1973

 When I took my trip there our guide told us to stay on the path and he was serious about it because of those bombs.
 Everywhere I saw markers to lead us on the clear path.
 On the markers it says MAG, Mines Advisory Group.

 Lao workers having a break

-The biggest jar is located on Site 1.
+The biggest jar they found is located on Site 1.
 It is a really big one, standing besides it you feel small.
 You start wondering how they even managed to build the thing?
 And for what use?
 And then even relocating it??
 They told me the stone came from an neighbouring area a couple of K’s away!!

 In the background you see some buildings and other recourses.
-They build a airport over there.
-It is because of the tourism in that area that they unfortunately build it in sight of the main tourist attraction..
+They build an airport over there.
+It is because of the tourism in that area but they unfortunately build it in sight of the main tourist attraction..